-But Passover doesn’t have to be so stressful.
-In fact, the holiday’s a great opportunity to experiment in the kitchen, finding new kinds of easy, healthy, and—most importantly—tasty recipes that meet the kosher-for-Passover criteria.
+But I’ve learned that Passover doesn’t have to be so stressful on the body.
+In fact, the holiday’s a great opportunity to experiment in the kitchen, finding new easy, healthy, and—most importantly—tasty recipes that meet the kosher-for-Passover criteria.
 To help you out, we’ve rounded up 34 Passover recipes, from matzo brei with veggies to quinoa almond butter cookies, sure to please those observing Passover and even those who aren’t.

-First off, we’d like to let everyone know that it’s possible to make your own matzo instead of chowing on the store-bought variety.
-It’s pretty simple, too: The recipe below calls for just flour and water, plus a little mixing, cutting, rolling, and baking.
+First off, we’d like to let everyone know that it’s possible to make your own matzo instead of chowing down on the store-bought variety.
+It’s pretty simple, too: This recipe calls for just flour and water, plus a little mixing, cutting, rolling, and baking.
 And nothing tastes better than the satisfaction of knowing you’re an awesome homesteader.

 The word “porridge” always reminds me of the story of Goldilocks, but something tells me those bears weren’t the quinoa-eating type.
 This recipe is sort of like French toast in a bowl, since it combines milk, sugar, cinnamon, maple syrup, and nuts.
 Those watching their sugar intake can go easy on the brown sugar.
 (Note: There’s some debate over whether quinoa is kosher for Passover, so this recipe might not suit everyone’s style of observance.)

-This rendition of matzo brie’s more sweet than savory, but it’s still nutritious enough to meet our criteria for a healthy Passover meal.
-And while the pictures make this dish look something like an artistic masterpiece, the recipe’s actually pretty easy to follow.
-Bananas, pecans, milk, and maple syrup add a hefty dose of potassium, protein, and calcium to traditional matzo brei.
-(The recipe calls for whole milk, but use skim or non-dairy milk to cut the calories; those watching their sugar intake can use less syrup.)
+This rendition of matzo brie (Yiddish for “fried matzo”) is more sweet than savory, but it’s still nutritious enough to meet our criteria for a healthy Passover meal, and the recipe’s pretty easy to follow.
+Bananas, pecans, milk, and maple syrup add a hefty dose of potassium, protein, and calcium to traditional matzo brei (Those watching their sugar intake can use less syrup.).

 Bagels with cream cheese and lox are off-limits during Passover, but this dish seems like it would go perfectly with a piece of matzo and cream cheese (otherwise known as “shmear”).
 The photo’s enough to make our mouths water in expectation of a protein- and omega-3-packed morning treat.

 Passover falls right at the start of spring, so it’s the perfect time to celebrate the return of greens like asparagus and sugar snap peas.
-This recipe cuts down the calories by using some whole eggs and some egg whites, but don’t worry about blandness—fresh dill, lemon, and black pepper keep things flavorful.
+Don’t worry about blandness—fresh dill, lemon, and black pepper keep things flavorful.